colinpannikkat/colinpannikkat/README.md

 I am a third-year CS, Math, and Econ student hoping to build a sustainable, efficient, and data-driven future within the intersection of computer science, economics, and the environment.

-Currently doing mechanistic process-based modeling research in Oregon State University's **Forest Ecophysiology Lab**.
+Currently doing ecological modeling research on plant ecophysiology in Oregon State University's **Forest Ecophysiology Lab**.

 ### Current Projects
 * Autodiff: A reverse-mode automatic differentiation framework for backpropagation, from scratch